Amphibious warfare: Terceras Landing

 Álvaro de Bazán, Marquis of Santa Cruz, was an early developer of amphibious warfare.
 The "Terceras Landing" in the Azores Islands on 25 May 1583, was a military feat as Bazán and the rest of commanders decided to make a fake landing to distract the defending forces (5,000 Portuguese, English and French soldiers).
-Special seagoing barges were also arranged to unload cavalry horses and 700 artillery pieces on the beach; special rowing boats were armed with small cannons to support the landing boats; special supplies were readied to be unloaded and support the 11,000-man landing force strength.
+Special seagoing barges were also arranged as landing craft to unload cavalry horses and 700 artillery pieces on the beach; special rowing boats were armed with small cannons to support the landing boats, as well as galleys and galleasses; special supplies were readied to be unloaded and support the 11,000-man landing force strength.
 The total strength of the amphibious force was 15,000 men, including an armada of 90 ships.
 The operation resulted in complete victory.

 Queen Anne's War

 A superb example of successful combined operations, of both military branches and different imperial units, is the Siege of Port Royal (1710).
 The siege was a combined arms, British/Colonial American amphibious assault upon the Acadian Provincial capital Port-Royal (Acadia) of French Canada, during Queen Anne's War (the name of the American theater of the War of the Spanish Succession).
 The battle is known as the seminal moment in the conquest of Acadia.
 The siege resulted in the British imperial Force conquering French Arcadia and renaming Port Royal, Annapolis Royal.